-To be sure, R is unobservable and its estimation remains surrounded by uncertainty.
-But I believe it remains a helpful concept in the current normalization
+To be sure, $R^$ is unobservable and its estimation remains surrounded by uncertainty.
+But I believe it remains a helpful concept in the current normalization.

-According to me, for the euro area, until we are around R, the neutral rate -which possibly lies between 1 and 2% in nominal terms-the road ahead is clear and we can go in a sustained and determined way, including through some guidance.
+According to me, for the euro area, until we are around R\, the neutral rate-which possibly lies between 1 and 2 percent in nominal terms-the road ahead is clear and we can go in a sustained and determined way, including through some guidance.
 Doing so is normalization, lifting our foot from the accelerator pedal.
-In my view, we could be there before the end of the year, after another significant step in September.
-Only beyond R could tightening-actively pushing the brakes-begin; we will then have to discuss and decide, based on our assessment of actual inflation and the future outlook, focusing in particular on its core part and on wage developments.
-The US is obviously closer to tightening due to several differences in the nature of inflation there.
-But have no doubt that we at the ECB would if needed raise rates further beyond normalization: bringing inflation back to 2 % is our responsibility; our will and our capacity to deliver on our mandate are unconditional.
+In my view, we could be there before the end of the year after another significant step in September.
+Only beyond R\ could tighteningactively pushing the brakes-begin; we will then have to discuss and decide, based on our assessment of actual inflation and the future outlook, focusing in particular on its core part and on wage developments.
+The U.S. is obviously closer to tightening due to several differences in the nature of inflation there.
+But have no doubt that we at the ECB would if needed raise rates further beyond normalization: Bringing inflation back to 2 percent is our responsibility; our will and our capacity to deliver on our mandate are unconditional.

 III.
-How to remunerate massive excess liquidity when it coexists with positive rates?
+How to Remunerate Massive Excess Liquidity when it Coexists with Positive Rates?

-Let me come to another issue that we practitioners must now confront: how to remunerate massive excess liquidity when it coexists with positive interest rates?
+Let me come to another issue that we practitioners must now confront: How to remunerate massive excess liquidity when it coexists with positive interest rates?
 This will be a new situation for most of us, and especially for the euro area.
-While excess liquidity was negligible until 2008, it currently stands at more than €4 trillion, as a legacy of our APP and PEPP assets purchase programs, but also, for one third, our TLTROs.
+While excess liquidity was negligible until 2008, it currently stands at more than €4 trillion, as a legacy of our Asset Purchase Program (APP) and Pandemic Emergency Purchase Program (PEPP), but also for one-third our Targeted Longer-Term Refinancing Operations (TLTROs).

-Yet, our reserve remuneration system was designed at a time of negligible excess liquidity.
+Yet our reserve remuneration system was designed at a time of negligible excess liquidity.
 The system already showed its limits in the past, when having to coexist with negative interest rates.
 Left unchanged-without our tiering system-it would have severely impaired the bank channel in the transmission of our monetary policy.
-The return of policy rates to positive territory would this time provide a sizeable risk free income to the banking system, and a similar loss for the Eurosystem.
-The possible losses for central banks and the Eurosystem may draw public attention, but the primary objective of monetary policy is price stability, not central bank profitability; and the more relevant issue in this regard, rather than our profit and loss statement, is the financial solidity of central banks' balance sheets through their levels of capitalized reserves.
+The return of policy rates to positive territory would this time provide a sizable risk-free income to the banking system, and a similar loss for the eurosystem.
+The possible losses for central banks and the eurosystem may draw public attention, but the primary objective of monetary policy is price stability, not central bank profitability; and the more relevant issue in this regard, rather than our profit and loss statement, is the financial solidity of central banks' balance sheets through their levels of capitalized reserves.